Miami-Dade County, Florida

-Miami-Dade County is heavily Hispanic and was the most populous majority-Hispanic county in the nation as of 2020.
+Miami-Dade County is heavily Hispanic and is the most populous majority-Hispanic county in the nation as of 2020.
 It is home to 34 incorporated cities and many unincorporated areas.
-The northern, central and eastern portions of the county are heavily urbanized with many high-rise buildings along the coastline, including Miami's Central Business District in Downtown Miami.
+The northern, central and eastern portions of the county are heavily urbanized with many high-rise buildings along the coastline, including Miami's Central Business District in downtown Miami.
 Southern Miami-Dade County includes the Redland and Homestead areas, which make up the agricultural economy of the county.
-Agricultural Redland makes up roughly one third of Miami-Dade County's inhabited land area, and is sparsely populated, a stark contrast to the densely populated, urban portions of the county northern sections.
+Agricultural Redland makes up roughly one third of Miami-Dade County's inhabited land area, and is sparsely populated, a stark contrast to the densely populated, urban portions of the county's northern sections.

 The county includes portions of two national parks.
-To the west, the county extends into the Everglades National Park and is populated only by a Miccosukee tribal village.
+To the west, the county extends into Everglades National Park and is populated only by a Miccosukee tribal village.
 Biscayne National Park and the Biscayne Bay Aquatic Preserves are located east of the mainland in Biscayne Bay.

 History

 Native people

-The earliest evidence of Native American settlement in the Miami region came from about 12,000 years ago.
+The earliest evidence of Native American settlement in the Miami region is from approximately 12,000 years ago.
 The first inhabitants settled on the banks of the Miami River, with the main villages on the northern banks.

-The inhabitants at the time of first European contact were the Tequesta people, who controlled much of southeastern Florida, including what is now Miami-Dade County, Broward County, and the southern part of Palm Beach County.
-The Tequesta Indians fished, hunted, and gathered the fruit and roots of plants for food, but did not practice agriculture.
+The inhabitants at the time of first European contact were the Tequesta people, who controlled much of southeastern Florida, including present-day Miami-Dade County, Broward County, and the southern part of Palm Beach County.
+The Tequesta Indians fished, hunted, and gathered the fruit and roots of plants for food, but did engage in agriculture.
 They buried the small bones of the deceased with the rest of the body, and put the larger bones in a box for the village people to see.
 The Tequesta are credited with making the Miami Circle.